-I am an assistant professor in the Department of Human Oncology at the University of Wisconsin School of Medicine and Public Health, where I treat patients and perform translational research.
-In my clinical practice, I specialize in treating patients with lung, esophageal and other thoracic malignancies.
-In addition, I have expertise in performing stereotactic body radiotherapy and intracranial stereotactic radiosurgery for the treatment of brain, spine and liver metastases.
+I am an associate professor in the Department of Human Oncology at the University of Wisconsin School of Medicine and Public Health, where I treat patients and perform translational research.
+In my clinical practice, I specialize in treating patients with lung cancer, and other thoracic malignancies.
+In addition, I have expertise in performing stereotactic body radiotherapy and intracranial stereotactic radiosurgery for the treatment of metastases.
 I am a member of the UW Multidisciplinary Thoracic Program and work closely with thoracic surgeons, medical oncologists, pulmonologists and radiologists to best meet the needs of my patients.
 I also serve as the department’s director of clinical trials.

 I am actively involved in translational and clinical research.
 I work closely with basic scientists, physicists and clinicians with the goal of fostering new ideas and translating research findings into the clinic.
 I have experience studying combinations of radiation and novel radiosensitizers and biomarkers of treatment response in patients and in preclinical models.
-My current work focuses on improving treatment of non-small cell lung cancer, esophageal cancer, head and neck cancer and pancreas cancer.
+My current work focuses on improving treatment of non-small cell lung cancer with a focus on brain metastases.
 I am actively involved at the regional and national level, and I am site PI for multiple national clinical studies here at UW.
 In addition to my clinical and research activities, I train medical students, medical residents and fellows.
 This includes mentoring students and residents in the clinic and with research.

 Resident, William Beaumont Hospital, Radiation Oncology (2014)